defenseunicorns/uds-docs/src/content/docs/security/overview.md

 - **Observability & audit**: centralized logs (Vector → Loki) and dashboards/metrics (Grafana/Prometheus).

 :::note
-Security defaults are intentionally conservative.
-End users can loosen controls, but removing layers may reduce your security posture.
+Security defaults are intentionally restrictive.
+End users can loosen controls, but changing defaults may reduce your security posture.
 This should be done carefully and any reductions in security should be documented.
 :::

 ## Secure Supply Chain